ShivaEslami97/react-music-video-app/README.md

 - Search by title
 - Responsive Design

+## Built With

+- React - A JavaScript library for building user interfaces.
+- TypeScript - A strict syntactical superset of JavaScript.
+- Tailwind CSS - A utility-first CSS framework.
+- Axios - A promise-based HTTP Client for node.js and the browser.
+- React-Toastify - A lightweight toast notification library.

 ## App Structure

 - **src/hooks/useMusicVideos.ts:** Custom hook using Axios for retrieving the list of music videos.